 When your style is not mapped to your lifestyle you will never feel confident in your personal appearance.

 If you have a lot of things in your space – including your closet – that seem completely off it is likely due to the fact that you are purchasing without first considering who you are, what you what to convey to the world, and how that manifests in your daily routine.

 There are many ways you can do this and I get into them in-depth in my e-course, however one of the best exercises is to create an inspiration board.

 This is a useful activity in capturing your aesthetic while also helping you be realistic about the demands of your lifestyle.
 It's a short assortment of outfits that serve as a visual roadmap to follow as you move through the rest of the process.
-I used my Pinterest account to pin favorite looks but you can use any tool – from Evernote to a good old fashion wall collage – to collect favorite outfits.
+I used Pinterest (follow us here) to pin favorite looks but you can use any tool – from Evernote to a good old fashion wall collage – to collect favorite outfits.

 I work for myself so can wear what I want and hardly ever go to formal events.
 I also live in a city that has a laid-back and brand-less style.
 So, I decided that the theme of my capsule wardrobe (as seen below) would be "subtly stylish": casual and understated because it best reflects the easygoing nature of my typical day (as well as my personality).